-Student Teaching for Grades EC-Grade 6 (Clinical

-Teaching) (4-0) Prerequisites: Senior or post baccalaureate status and admission to student teaching.
+Clinical Teaching for Grades EC-6 (4-0) Prerequisites: Senior or post baccalaureate status and admission to clinical teaching.
 Corequisite: Concurrent enrollment in CURR 4198.
 Involves a full-day assignment in a school with joint supervision by public school and university personnel.
 (Fall, Spring)

-Student Teaching for Grades 7-12 (Clinical Teaching) (4-0)

-Prerequisites: Senior or post baccalaureate status and admis- sion to student teaching.
+Clinical Teaching for Grades 7-12 (4-0) Prerequisites: Senior or post baccalaureate status and admis- sion to clinical teaching.
 Corequisite: Concurrent enrollment in CURR4198.
 Involves a full-day assignment in a school with joint supervision by public school and university personnel.
 (Fall, Spring)

-Student Teaching for Grades 4-8 (Clinical Teaching) (4-0)

-Prerequisites: Senior or post baccalaureate status and admis- sion to student teaching.
+Clinical Teaching for Grades 4-8 (4-0) Prerequisites: Senior or post baccalaureate status and admis- sion to clinical teaching.
 Corequisite: Concurrent enrollment in CURR 4198.
 Involves a full day assignment in a school with joint supervision by public school and university personnel.
 (Fall, Spring)